GM earnings beat lifts shares but U.S. strike weighs on outlook

-DETROIT (Reuters) - General Motors Co on Tuesday slashed its earnings forecast for 2019, saying that a 40-day U.S. labor strike by the United Auto Workers union that brought virtually all of its North American operations to a standstill would cost it around $3 billion in profits this year.
+DETROIT (Reuters) - General Motors Co on Tuesday posted a stronger-than-expected quarterly profit on robust U.S. demand for its lucrative pickup trucks and SUVs, offsetting the $3-billion hit from a U.S. labor strike that led it to slash its earnings forecast.

-But GM shares rose 4.6% in early trading on the back of a better-than-expected quarterly net profit because of robust U.S. sales of high-margin pickup trucks and SUVs.
 Wall Street analysts have viewed the strike costs as a tradeoff for three U.S. plant closures agreed to with the union that will boost GM’s profitability.
+Shares in GM were up 4.3% in midday trading.

 “The underlying business was strong this quarter,” Chief Financial Officer Dhivya Suryadevara told reporters at GM’s headquarters, describing the strike as a “one-time impact.”

-Last Friday, the 48,000 United Auto Workers union members at GM ratified a new four-year labor deal with the Detroit company.
-The 40-day strike cost GM more than $2 billion according to analysts.
+Last Friday, the 48,000 United Auto Workers union members at GM ratified a new four-year labor deal with the Detroit company, ending a 40-day strike.
+RBC Capital Markets analyst Joseph Spak in a research note called the deal’s financial impact “manageable.”

 The Detroit-based automaker reported a 6% increase in third-quarter U.S. sales, led by its highly-profitable full-size pickup trucks, SUVs and crossovers that helped it race to a strong profit margin of almost 11% in North America.
 It’s that underlying business that has investors excited.